kh4sh3i/open-DNS-resolver/README.md

 # open DNS resolver
-DNS Open resolvers or open DNS resolver are DNS servers responding to recursive queries for arbitrary domain names from anywhere on the Internet.
+An open recursive DNS Resolver is a DNS server that has been opened up to answer DNS queries from any computer system on the Internet.
+If configured incorrectly, these servers can be exploited to unwittingly participate in malicious activities.

 ### DNS amplification attack
 ![This is an image](/ddos.png)